julien-diener/spark-csvconverter/README.md

 `/output/dir`

-Path to the directory where the output file is stored as map-reduce part files
+Path to the output directory, where the output is stored as map-reduce part files